SuperNOVAS v1.2

 and place()

-will include gravitational corrections to radial velocity for light originating at the surface, and observed near Earth or at a large distance away.If you want to use SuperNOVAS to calculate positions for a range of Solar-system objects, and/or to do it with sufficient precision, you will have to interface it to a suitable provider of ephemeris data, such as JPL Horizons or the Minor Planet Center.
-Given the NOVAS C heritage, and some added SuperNOVAS flexibility in this area, you have several options on doing that.
+will include gravitational corrections to radial velocity for light originating at the surface, and observed near Earth or at a large distance away from the source.If you want to use SuperNOVAS to calculate positions for a range of Solar-system objects, and/or to do it with precision, you will have to interface it to a suitable provider of ephemeris data.
+Given the NOVAS C heritage, and some added SuperNOVAS flexibility in this area, you have several options for going about it.
 These are listed from the most practical (and preferred) to the least so (the old ways).

 NASA/JPL provides generic ephemerides for the major planets, satellites thereof, the 300 largest asteroids, the Lagrange points, and some Earth orbiting stations.
 For example, DE440 covers the major planets, and the Sun, Moon, and barycenters for times between 1550 AD and 2650 AD.
-Or, you can use the JPL HORIZONS system to generate custom ephemeris data for pretty much all known solar systems bodies, down to the tiniest rocks.
+Or, you can use the JPL HORIZONS system (via the commnad-line / telnet or API interfaces) to generate custom ephemerides (SPK/BSP) for just about all known solar systems bodies, down to the tiniest rocks.

 Prior to building SuperNOVAS simply set CALCEPH_SUPPORT